JeffSinsel/cis411_lab1_CI/startup.md

 sudo service start docker
-sudo usermod -a -G docker ec2-user sudo chkconfig docker on logout
+sudo usermod -a -G docker ec2-user sudo chkconfig docker on nano script.sh
+#copy and paste the code from script.sh in the repo to the aws terminal
+logout
 ```
 - fill out env_vars: